Organizational Unit:

 NSA Department Welcomes COL Uwe Hartmann

-(Monterey, California.
-Naval Postgraduate School, 2017-10-29) National Security Affairs (NSA); School of International Graduate Studies (SIGS); National Security Affairs
+(Monterey, CA; Naval Postgraduate School, 2017-10-29) School of International Graduate Studies (SIGS); National Security Affairs (NSA)

 The NSA Department extends a warm welcome to its newest faculty member and alumnus, Colonel Uwe Hartmann, phD from Germany. prior to coming to back to the Naval postgraduate School, COL Hartmann as the branch head of principles Military Doctrine and Command and Control of Land Forces at Army Command in Strausberg, Germany and more recently a course member at the NATO Defense College in Rome, Italy.
 In 2001, he received his Master’s Degree in National Security Affairs (an NSA program) from NpS.
 COL Hartmann’s teaching interests include NATO, the European Union, strategic thinking and leadership.
 He has published extensively over the years and has served as the co-editor of Yearbook on the Leadership philosophy of the German Armed Forces (Jahrbuch Innere Fuehrung).